 Technically any person can contract hepatitis C, but there are certain groups of people who are at a higher risk, such as baby boomers (anyone born between 1945 and 1965).
 The scariest thing about hepatitis C is that it’s difficult to diagnose, because it doesn’t often present with many symptoms.
-However, if it’s left untreated, it can lead to some pretty nasty complications that can be life threatening.
+However, if it’s left untreated, it can lead to complications that can be life altering.
 As a result, it’s important to get diagnosed so that treatment can begin as soon as possible.

 Before we dive too deep into the symptoms, let’s first distinguish between acute hepatitis and chronic hepatitis.
 Chronic hepatitis C is a long-term infection.
 Every infection starts off as acute, but not every infection turns chronic.
 Some people are able to clear an acute infection on their own, or if it’s caught early enough and treated, it will not develop into a chronic infection.
 However, for others, an acute hepatitis C infection that is left untreated will develop into a chronic hepatitis C infection.